sabotrax/MiaPlayer/README.md

 # MiaPlayer

-MiaPlayer is an audio player controlled by RFID tokens.
+MiaPlayer is an audio player controlled with RFID tokens.

 **Documentation is work in progress**